unyoung-kim/projects/computer_vision/object_detection/README.md

-# Interest Points and Feature Descriptors
+# Object Detection: Interest Points and Feature Descriptors

 Design and implement interest point detection, feature descriptor extraction, feature matching, and apply those functions to the task of object detection.
 After matching descriptors between a template image of an object and a test image containing an example of the same object category, the code predicts the location (bounding box) of the object in the test image.